 Students will continue working as a team to get ready for daily live broadcasts.
 Students will prepare scripts and equipment, collaborate, and create.
 They will work on making sure that the Newscast progresses and improves.
 In order to hone persuasive skills, students are creating Public Service Announcements (PSA) for various upcoming events.
-They are learning and using technology to create and produce logos, taglines, promos, sounds, and video for group monthly segments that will play on the live broadcast.
+They are learning and using technology to create and produce logos, taglines, promos, sounds, and video for group segments that will play on the live broadcast and promote changes for the second year.
 Students will be writing and producing a Podcast to become experienced in a variety of broadcast mediums.
 Students will promote daily district events on Facebook.

 Public Speaking: How do basic speaking and listening skills help us to communicate?